ccamel/awesome-ccamel/README.md

 - [brumeproject/wallet](https://github.com/brumeproject/wallet) - The wallet with maximum privacy and security
 - [build-canaries/nevergreen](https://github.com/build-canaries/nevergreen) - :baby_chick: A build monitor with attitude
 - [bxcodec/github-readme-medium-recent-article](https://github.com/bxcodec/github-readme-medium-recent-article) - Add Your Recently Published Medium Articles to Your GitHub Readme
+- [caamer20/Telegram-Drive](https://github.com/caamer20/Telegram-Drive) - Turn your Telegram account into an unlimited, secure cloud storage drive. an Open-source desktop app built with Tauri, Rust, and React.
 - [capacitor-community/electron](https://github.com/capacitor-community/electron) - Deploy your Capacitor apps to Linux, Mac, and Windows desktops, with the Electron platform! 🖥️
 - [carloscuesta/gitmoji](https://github.com/carloscuesta/gitmoji) - An emoji guide for your commit messages. 😜
 - [ccamel/bobinerie](https://github.com/ccamel/bobinerie) - 🧵 La Bobinerie - Haberdashery of Bobine modules: from useful, serious pieces to educational gems and esoteric oddities.
 Grab, deploy, fork at will.